e-m-s-y/replay-transactions/README.md

 # Replay transactions
 This plugin helps you replaying transactions easily from one chain to another.

 Currently only transfer transactions are supported.

 ## Installation
 Use these steps if you installed your node using Git clone.

-1. Go to the plugin directory `cd ~/solar-core/plugins`.
+1. Go to the plugin directory `cd ~/ark-core/plugins`.
-2. Clone the plugin `git clone https://github.com/e-m-s-y/replay-transactions -b solar`.
+2. Clone the plugin `git clone https://github.com/e-m-s-y/replay-transactions`.
-3. Install and build the plugin `cd replay-transactions && pnpm install && pnpm build`.
+3. Install and build the plugin `cd replay-transactions && yarn install && yarn build`.
 4. Customize the plugin configuration to your needs.
-5. Add the configuration to `~/.config/solar-core/{mainnet|testnet}/app.json` at the bottom of relay.plugins and / or core.plugins.
+5. Add the configuration to `~/.config/ark-core/{mainnet|testnet}/app.json` at the bottom of relay.plugins and / or core.plugins.
 6. Restart your relay and / or core process(es).

 Note: plugin starts immediately after the blockchain has initialized.